garden-io/garden/README.md

 ## Examples

-There are many examples of how to use Garden in a myriad of different ways on the [examples](https://github.com/garden-io/garden/tree/master/examples) folder of our repository.
+There are many examples of how to use Garden in a myriad of different ways in the [examples](https://github.com/garden-io/garden/tree/master/examples) folder of our repository.

 For written guides based on some of these examples, check out the [examples section](https://docs.garden.io/examples) of our documentation.